waynegramlich/Fab/docs/FabSolids.md

 ### <a name="fabsolids----mount"></a>2.8 `FabSolid.`mount():

-FabSolid.mount(self, name: str, contact: cadquery.occ_impl.geom.Vector, normal: cadquery.occ_impl.geom.Vector, orient: cadquery.occ_impl.geom.Vector, depth: float, tracing: str = '') -> FabSolids.FabMount:
+FabSolid.mount(self, name: str, plane: FabGeometries.FabPlane, orient: cadquery.occ_impl.geom.Vector, depth: float, tracing: str = '') -> FabSolids.FabMount:

-Return a new FabMount.
+Add a new FabMount to ae FabSolid.
+Arguments:
+* *name* (str): The name of the mount.
+* *plane* (FabPlane): The FabMount plane.
+* *orient* (Vector): The orientation of the FabMount for CNC operations.

+Returns:
+* (FabMount): The Resulting FabMount object.

 ### <a name="fabsolids----drill-joins"></a>2.9 `FabSolid.`drill_joins():